Medically reviewed by Drugs.com. Last updated on Jul 20, 2023.

 What is Axiron?

 Axiron topical solution is an underarm testosterone treatment.

 Testosterone is a naturally occurring male hormone necessary for many processes in the body.

 Axiron is used to treat adult males who have low or no testosterone.

-Axiron should not be used by a woman.
+Axiron solution should not be used by a woman.
 Testosterone can cause birth defects in an unborn baby.
-A pregnant woman should avoid coming into contact with Axiron solution has been applied.
+A pregnant woman should avoid coming into contact with the solution or with a man's skin areas where the solution has been applied.
 If contact does occur, wash with soap and water right away.
-Axiron topical solution is absorbed through the skin and can cause side effects or symptoms of male features in a child or woman who comes into contact with the medication.

 Call your doctor if a person who has close contact with you develops enlarged genitals, premature pubic hair, increased libido, aggressive behavior, male-pattern baldness, excessive body hair growth, increased acne, irregular menstrual periods, or any signs of male characteristics.

 Misuse of Axiron can cause dangerous or irreversible effects.
 Never use more than your prescribed dose.
 Do not share this medicine with another person.